Duncan Campbell (journalist, born 1944): Background

 Iain Duncan Campbell was born on 15 December 1944 in Edinburgh, Scotland.
 His father Ian was a lawyer in the family firm of Archibald, Campbell and Harley, and his mother Jean (née Sanderson), who was educated at Edinburgh University, later became a voluntary worker.

 Campbell was educated at the Edinburgh Academy and at Glenalmond College, Perth and Kinross, Scotland.
 (Glenalmond Register 1950–1985).
 From 1963 to 1966, he studied law at Edinburgh University, where he edited The Student newspaper.
 He said in a 2022 interview with Erwin James: "The first series I started doing in the magazine was on aspects of crime.
 I'm talking 1964, we still had the death penalty, so I did a feature on hanging – one on abortion, which was illegal, then one on homosexuality, which also was illegal.
 I was curious about crime.
 I'm a little embarrassed to say I grew up reading Agatha Christie and True Crime magazines.
 I suppose it was stuff from the other side of the tracks which was so interesting and fascinating.
 These features brought me into contact with both sides of the law.
 What was interesting was hearing both sides of the story and trying not to assume or make assumptions."

 After graduating from university, Campbell went to South Africa, where he was a teacher in Pietermaritzburg, and he was deeply affected by the first-hand experience of apartheid that he gained through travelling around the country.
 Campbell also worked for a while in Puerto Rico as an advertising copywriter, before returning to the UK, in the late 1960s, and becoming part of a commune in west London.

 Campbell was married to Academy Award winning actress Julie Christie, whom he met in 1978 at Dingwalls club in Camden Town, north London; they lived together from 1979 onwards, and married in 2005.
 In January 2008, several news outlets reported that the couple had just had a "secret marriage" in India, which Christie dismissed as "nonsense", saying: "I have been married for a few years.
 Don't believe what you read in the papers."

 Campbell died from lymphoma on 16 May 2025, at the age of 80.
+He is buried on the eastern side of Highgate Cemetery.